Skip to Content

 const config = { // ... devHttps: true, }; export default config;

-If you don’t want to set the HTTPS mode enabled by default, you can create another NPM script that includes the flags:
+If you prefer not to enable HTTPS by default, create a separate NPM script with the necessary flags:

 /package.json